Arlene Blum

 Arlene Blum (born March 1, 1945) is an American mountaineer, writer, and environmental health scientist.
 She is best known for leading the first successful American ascent of Annapurna (I), a climb that was also an all-woman ascent.
 She led the first all-woman ascent of Denali ("Denali Damsels" expedition), and was the first American woman to attempt Mount Everest.
-She is Executive Director of the Green Science Policy Institute.
+She is executive director of the Green Science Policy Institute, an organization of scientists who develop and communicate peer-reviewed research to develop innovative solutions to reduce the use of toxic chemicals.

 Early life

-Blum was born in Davenport, Iowa, and raised from the age of five on in Chicago by her Orthodox Jewish mother and grandparents.
+Blum was born in Davenport, Iowa, and raised from the age of five on in Chicago by her Orthodox Jewish grandparents and mother.
 In the early 1960s, she attended Reed College in Portland, Oregon.
 Her first climb was in Washington, where she failed to reach the summit of Mount Adams.
-However, she persevered, climbing throughout her college days.
+However, she persevered, climbing throughout her college and graduate school days.
 She was rejected from an Afghanistan expedition in 1969, with its leader writing to her, "One woman and nine men would seem to me to be unpleasant high on the open ice, not only in excretory situations but in the easy masculine companionship which is so vital a part of the joy of an expedition."
-In 1970, she requested to join a high altitude expedition, but was told that she was welcome to come as far as the base camp to "help with the cooking."
-However, she was able to go climbing as part of her research for her senior thesis, which was on the topic of volcanic gases on Oregon's Mount Hood.
-Blum was graduated from Reed in 1966 and attended MIT and UC Berkeley, where she earned a PhD in biophysical chemistry in 1971.
-After graduate school, Blum embarked on what she called the "endless winter" – spending more than a year climbing peaks all over the world.
+However, she had been able to go climbing as part of her research for her senior thesis, which was on the topic of volcanic gases on Oregon's Mount Hood.
+In her thesis she predicted that one of the Pacific northwest volcanoes would soon erupt with devastating violence, and 14 years later Mt.
+St. Helens did have a violent eruption.
+Blum graduated from Reed in 1966 and attended MIT and UC Berkeley, where she earned a PhD in biophysical chemistry in 1971.
+After graduate school, Blum embarked on what she called the "Endless Winter" – spending more than a year climbing peaks all over the world.